ryanruff/ryanruff_web/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Dr. Ryan Richard Ruff, PhD, MPH, is an epidemiologist and education researcher studying school health and child development.
 He is an associate professor in the department of Epidemiology & Health Promotion at New York University with appointments at the College of Dentistry and the School of Global Public Health.
-Dr. Ruff is a PI of the Pragmatic Research Implementing Sustainable Medicine in Schools (PRISMS) project, which currently includes the CariedAway research network, the BASICS trial of adaptive school-based preventive interventions, and the PROMISES effectiveness-implementation hybrid trial.
+Dr. Ruff is a PI of the Pragmatic Research Implementing Sustainable Medicine in Schools (PRISMS) lab, which currently includes the CariedAway research network, the BASICS trial of adaptive school-based preventive interventions, and the PROMISES effectiveness-implementation hybrid trial.
 He is also the director of the Biostatistics Core, supporting additional collaborations in oncology, biomaterials, and molecular pathobiology.